nus-sps/workshops-R/x_possibilites/Darren_test.md

 sort: 12
 ---

-# Darren Test Play ground page thing
+# Visualisation of Data using R

 # Loading in iris dataset